Georgia Hirst

 Georgia Octavia Hirst (born 26 December 1994) is an English actress.
-She is known for her roles as the maiden Torvi in the History series Vikings (2014–2020) and Becky in the zombie horror movie Ravers (2018).
+She is known for her roles as Torvi in the History series Vikings (2014–2020) and Becky in the zombie horror movie Ravers (2018).

 Early life

 Hirst was born on Boxing Day in Oxford.
 She is the daughter of writer Michael Hirst.
 Her older half-sister Maude Hirst appeared alongside her in Vikings.
 Hirst trained in acting at the Drama Centre London.

 Career

-Hirst dedicated most of her early acting career to playing the character Torvi in the television series Vikings; the character debuted in the second season in 2013.
+Hirst dedicated most of her early acting career to playing the character Torvi in the television series Vikings; the character debuted in 2013 in the second season.
 She was promoted to series regular during the sixth season.

 In 2018, Hirst was the sole actor in the Stephen Gates directed short film Dungeness, and starred as Becky in the 2018 techno music zombie horror movie Ravers, which had its world premiere at the 2018 London FrightFest Film Festival.
 In 2020, Hirst played the role of Grace in the interactive rom-com Five Dates.